-If one considers it carefully, it makes sense that the concept of reformism, a cause to which all are devoted today, represents an accomplished expression of the politics of the lesser evil: a prudent act subject to the watchful eye of moderation which never loses sight of its signs of acceptance and which proceeds with caution worthy of the most consummate diplomacy.
+If one considers it carefully, it makes sense that the concept of reformism, a cause to which all are devoted today,1 represents an accomplished expression of the politics of the lesser evil: a prudent act subject to the watchful eve of moderation which never loses sight of its signs of acceptance and which proceeds with caution worthy of the most consummate diplomacy.
 The preoccupation with avoiding jolts is such that when some adverse circumstance renders them inevitable, one hurries there to legitimate it, showing how a worse calamity was avoided.
 Didn't we just go through a war last summer that was justified as the lesser evil in respect to a savage "ethnic cleansing", just as fifty years ago the use of atom bombs on Hiroshima an Nagasaki was justified as a lesser evil in respect to the continuation of the world war?
 And this in spite of the claim of every government on the planet to abhor the recourse to force in the resolution of conflicts.

 Indeed.
 Even the ruling class recognizes the basis of the critiques formulated with regards to the present social order for which it is otherwise responsible.
-Sometimes one may even find several of its spokespeople in the frontline in formally denouncing the discriminations of the laws of the market, the totalitarianism of "single thought", the abuses of liberal-
+Sometimes one may even find several of its spokespeople in the frontline in formally denouncing the discriminations of the laws of the market, the totalitarianism of "single thought", the abuses of liberalism.
+Even for this reality this is all an evil.
+But it is an inevitable evil, and the most one can do is to try to diminish its effects.